AvaAvarai/InLineCoordinatesCoefficientSolver/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is free to use for both personal and commercial uses as licensed under the MIT License.
+See the `LICENSE` file for full details.